top of page

 Laser Vision Correction Step by Step

-Here is the typical timeline of having laser correction:
+Here is the typical timeline for having laser correction surgery:

 1. Motivation to stop wearing glasses/contact lenses